Glasco, Kansas

 By 1910, Glasco Main Street was lined with one and two-story commercial buildings for two solid blocks.
 Light industrial businesses extended one-half block to the north and south from the primary intersections.
 At that time, it had two banks, an international money order post office with four rural routes, express and telegraph service, telephone connections, the Sun weekly newspaper, an opera house, graded and high schools, churches of the leading denominations, two hotels, five general merchandise stores, three grocers, and four restaurants.
 Service providers included three carpenters, two druggists, two physicians, two barbers, two millenaries, two attorneys, a dentist, and a real estate dealer.
 The town’s population was 720.

-Despite the devastation, the town rebuilt, and before long, nine new one-story limestone commercial buildings replaced the ruins on the north side of Main Street.
+Despite the devastation, the town was rebuilt, and before long, nine new one-story limestone commercial buildings replaced the ruins on the north side of Main Street.
 These included a new theater, an auto service garage, and several new retail businesses.
-Other new buildings were constructed on the south side of Main Street, which housed the telephone company office, a dress shop, Farmer’s State Bank, a barbershop, the post office, and McDowell groceries
+Other new buildings were constructed on the south side of Main Street, which housed the telephone company office, a dress shop, Farmer’s State Bank, a barbershop, the post office, and McDowell groceries.

 Glasco, Kansas Rural Highschool, 1922.